warmfire540/opportunity-bid-portal/README.md

   disabled if you only wish to allow personal accounts.
 Billing on team accounts can also be disabled.
 - **Billing**: Basejump provides out of the box billing support for Stripe, but you can add your own providers easily.
   If you do, please consider contributing them so others can benefit!
+- **Theme Support**: Built-in theme toggle with support for light, dark, and system themes using next-themes

 ## Quick Start